 Skip to main content

-Certbot Wildcard Certificate with AWS Route 53
+Let's Encrypt Wildcard Certificate with Certbot and AWS Route 53

 448 words·

-Certbot Wildcard Certificate AWS Route 53
+AWS Certbot Wildcard Certificate Route 53

 This tutorial shows how to create a wildcard certificate for example *jklug.work with Certbot and AWS Route 53.